Mirsaidbek/Mirsaidbek/README.md

 <pre>
 💻 I am Java backend and Database developer.
 📚 I'm IUT alumni.
-📝 I have a strong interest in Web Development and AI
-🌟 Main languages: Java
+📝 I have a strong interest in Web Development, AI, Game dev and new technologies 🌟 Main languages: Java
 👨‍💻 I’m currently open for work
 </pre>